raleel/Mythras-Imperative/Mythras-Imperative.md

 ## Barbarian

 Tribal in nature, barbarians tend to shun civilisation, viewing those who live in large towns and cities as weak and corrupt.
 Although their own settlements are also sedentary, they tend to be far smaller and closer to nature.
 Barbarian tribes occupy distinct territories, often half tamed wilderness, which they regard as their own for hunting, grazing, and farming purposes.
-Most are adept in the use of weaponry as they must overcome many dangers throughout their lives – facing creatures of the wilds, orwilds or mustering to defend their lands against rival tribes.
+Most are adept in the use of weaponry as they must overcome many dangers throughout their lives – facing creatures of the wilds, or mustering to defend their lands against rival tribes.
 Since they live in small communities the ties of kinship and clan are strong elements of their society.

 #### Skills

 _**Standard Skills**_: Athletics, Brawn, Endurance, First Aid, Locale, Perception; and either Boating or Ride.
-In additionaddition, the player may also choose a cultural Combat Style.
+In addition, the player may also choose a cultural Combat Style.

 _**Professional Skills**_: Craft (any), Healing, Lore (any), Musicianship, Navigation, Seamanship, Survival, Track.

 ## Civilised

-The Civilised culture is epitomised by a semblance of law and order, underpinned by complex social codescodes, and supported by a bureaucracy.
-Civilised people believe themselves superior to all other cultures because their achievements tend toward permanence: sprawling cities, imposing temples, celebratory monuments, and the recording of history and events in books, tomestomes, and scrolls.
+The Civilised culture is epitomised by a semblance of law and order, underpinned by complex social codes, and supported by a bureaucracy.
+Civilised people believe themselves superior to all other cultures because their achievements tend toward permanence: sprawling cities, imposing temples, celebratory monuments, and the recording of history and events in books, tomes, and scrolls.
 Of course, this is a thin veneer.
 The most Civilised of cities can be more lawless than any Barbarian frontier settlement; and the social codes may be cruder than the hospitality rituals of nomads.
-But the Civilised culture prides itself on its achievements, its infrastructure, its professional artisansartisans, and its ability to easily extend its reach to wherever it wishes to go.
+But the Civilised culture prides itself on its achievements, its infrastructure, its professional artisans, and its ability to easily extend its reach to wherever it wishes to go.

 #### Skills

 _**Standard Skills**_: Conceal, Deceit, Drive, Influence, Insight, Locale, Willpower.
-In additionaddition, the player may also choose a cultural Combat Style.
+In addition, the player may also choose a cultural Combat Style.

 _**Professional Skills**_: Art (any), Commerce, Craft (any), Courtesy, Language (any), Lore (any), Musicianship, Streetwise.

 ## Nomadic

 Nomadic people are constantly on the move, with no home and hearth to call their own.
 They may wander aimlessly about or might have several camps they move to and from throughout the year.
 They raise few crops and instead follow the migrations of animals or fish, perhaps even herding their own domesticated beasts.
 Nomads are adept at subsisting on what they can quickly and easily scavenge from their surroundings, letting nothing go to waste.
 The skills of the nomad culture should be tailored to their environment.
-Some journey vast distances on foot, others live in caravans or ride strange creatures, and some drift. across the oceans on great floating rafts.
+Some journey vast distances on foot, others live in caravans or ride strange creatures, and some drift across the oceans on great floating rafts.

 #### Skills

 _**Standard Skills**_: Endurance, First Aid, Locale, Perception, Stealth; and two of the following: Athletics, Boating, Swim, Drive or Ride depending on the primary mode of travel.
-In additionaddition, the player may also choose a cultural Combat Style.
+In addition, the player may also choose a cultural Combat Style.

 _**Professional Skills**_: Craft (any), Culture (any), Language (any), Lore (any), Musicianship, Navigation, Survival, Track.